hpuhr/jASTERIX/README.md

 Many ASTERIX decoder libraries exist today, but none of them was suitable/available for the ATSDB project.
 For this reason, the author decided to implement one, with a strong focus on flexibility first and performance second.

-- High flexibility using configuration only
+- High flexibility using configuration only, e.g. a user can add:
   - New framings
   - New categories
   - New editions